quasarframework/quasar-framework.org/source/guide/contributing-to-quasar.md

 $ npm install
 ```

-To monitor source code for changes and rebuild:
+To monitor source code for changes and rebuild automatically:
 ``` bash
 $ gulp monitor
 ```